SzymsX1/Mangoes/readme.md

 ## Important
 - Use my projects AT YOUR OWN RISK!
-- Project sends Mouse and Keyboard Inputs

 ## Current Projects
-- SzymsX AIO AutoClicker - Automatic Mouse and Key clicking tool
+- SzymsX AIO AutoClicker - Automatic Mouse and Key clicking tool, sends Mouse and Keyboard Inputs

+## Update
+- 18.04.2026
 MORE CHANGES WILL BE ADDED